AlexsLemonade/training-modules/scRNA-seq/00-scRNA-seq_introduction.md

-# Pre-processing single-cell RNA-seq data
+# Introduction to single-cell RNA-seq data methods

 **CCDL 2019**

-#### In this section, we will be running through the basics of pre-processing single-cell RNA-seq data.
+#### In this section, we will be introducing you to types of RNA-seq data.

 For the purposes of this tutorial, we'll summarize single-cell technologies as being one of two groups, based on their capture methods and quantitative nature.